 - a.
-Kennels must be insulated so as to prevent extremes of temperature. - b.
+Kennels must be insulated to prevent extremes of temperature. - b.
 Heating and cooling facilities must be available in the kennel and used according to the requirements of the individual dog and pups. - c.
 There must be some part of the sleeping area where the dog is able to enjoy a minimum temperature of 10°C and a maximum temperature of 26°C - d.
 In isolation kennels there must be a means of maintaining the temperature at a level suitable for the condition of the dog, and dependant upon veterinary advice.
 However, the temperature in the isolation kennel must not be allowed to rise above 26 C or fall below 13 C - e.
 A 'minimum maximum' thermometer must be provided in each kennel block and isolation unit. - f.
 Licensees must ensure that all heat sources are safe and comply with all regulatory requirements for both the animals and people working there.

 - As puppies have limited thermoregulatory control in the first ten days or so of life, additional local heating should be provided within the whelping enclosure. - Temperatures at dog level should be monitored and recorded. - The source of heat should cover a large enough area for the whole litter. - Outdoor areas provided for animals to exercise and interact cannot have strict temperature regulation.
 Animals should not be restricted to such areas under climatic conditions which may cause them distress. - The materials used on the kennel exterior should offer adequate protection against temperature variations throughout the year. - In order to maintain temperatures as required, individual heat sources for dogs may prove adequate.
 In some circumstances additional background heating will also be required. - Devices for heating and cooling should be safe and free from risk of burning or electrocution.
-Open flame appliances should not be used and manufacturer's instructions must be followed. - It is expected that licensees who keep their dogs and rear their puppies within their homes (domestic breeders) will comply with all regulatory requirements for heat sources and equipment.
+Open flame appliances should not be used and the manufacturer's instructions must be followed.